Home

 This northern California group actively pursues a number of projects including high altitude record attempts with balloon launch, low-cost microgravity experiment vehicle, micro-satellite design, orbital transfer vehicle design, etc.

-The group has "small core staff of about four people and nearly 50 volunteers" (AP report).
-As discussed in the Space Log section, John Powell, the founder and head of the company, wants to include both paid and volunteer workers in their group to carry out a wide range of commercial, educational, and technology research projects.
+The group has "small core staff of about four people and nearly 50 volunteers".
+John Powell, the founder and head of the company, wants to include both paid and volunteer workers in their group to carry out a wide range of commercial, educational, and technology research projects.

 SORAC - Sub-Orbital Rocketry :